Passport to English Logo

 I won't study.
 Neither will I.

-SENTENCE RESPONSE
+SENTENCE ANSWER

 I finished.
 So did I.